JereKuusela/valheim-world_edit_commands/publish/README.md

 This shouldn't cause any issues unless objects are moved long distances (which might cause issues anyways).

 # Changelog

+- v1.17
+	- Changes the `world_edit_aliases` command to use the substitution value from Server Devcommands mod (internal change).

 - v1.16
 	- Adds a new parameter `copy` to the `object` command to copy zdo data.